folkenrothk/composition/Writing/fullProposal.md

 //
 * Lit Review
+    After this prelimary literature review about "What are the distinguishing characteristics of hybrid curation as a type of long-term data preservation from the persepective of digital humanists?".
+    This lit review will shift its focus to:
+    "What practices are currently being used for hybrid curation as an anthopological, digital humanist tool?" ish

-    * build from my current project
+    * build from my current lit review with more focus on anthropology/museum studies or similar objects to the bis pole

-    * look at similar projects
+    * look similar projects or specific objective accomplished by the projects
-    *
+        - look at cultural heritage projects
+        - (Anderson & Blanke, 2012)

+    * what technology can we use or model after
+        - (Kärberg, 2015), has a lot of tech talk
+        - (Sabharwal, 2017)

+    * This lit review will require interesting phases/parts
+        - This is well modeled but (Grant, 2017), this lit review will follow a very similar methodology as Grant's

 * Application
     * hybrid curation
+        - (Maryl et al., 2020), very good view of why hybrid and not just digital curation
-    * web framework, form
+    * web framework, form to fill out?
-    * not database, not anthropology lit review
+    * not database, not full anthropology lit review
     *

 * Reflection
     * proper ethics
         * slow archives
+            - (Christen & Anderson, 2019)
+            * discussion on Pwr & Econ, reflection on decolonizing archives
     * archival workflow for future curation
         * documentation
+            - (Abrams, 2021)
+            * was it successful?
+How can we measure this?
+What should we be recording and looking at?
+            * Accessibility, Integrity, Authenticity, and Usability
+            * The communicative/managerial experience vs the artifactual/ experiential one.

-    * areas for expansion or further interdisciplinary work
+    * areas for expansion or further interdisciplinary work (solidify scale and scope here)
+        * I will not be creating an aggregator or database, rather a model dataset for a single item in the database
+        * I will not be doing the full anthropological lit review of the item.
+I will just be pulling already complete research with guidance from the department to assure the quality of the exhibition project
+        * I will be setting a model and framework to be applied to all other items donated to the college to make a faster process with room for growth by other students and their projects thus allowing for a student without a cmpsc or informatics background to contribute to the space with their research or a more experienced techincal student to improve features on the cyberinfrastructure.
+        * I will be starting the groundwork for fluid curation for cross-campus collaboration.

 ### Global Health Context